Mixing Async and Blocking Code

 async fn main() {

-// This is running on Tokio.
-We may not block here.
+// This is running on the Tokio runtime.
+We should avoid blocking here.

 let blocking_task = tokio::task::spawn_blocking(|| {